 - Co-signor release: Some companies will release your co-signor after 1 year, some after three years, and others will never release them.
 This may not sound like a big deal to you but it is to your co-signor and can be the difference in them agreeing to co-sign or not.

 - How do they look at your co-signor: Most student loan refinance companies will look at either you or your co-signor on a stand-alone basis in determining if they are going to refinance your student loans or not.
 This means, for example, they will only use one income…the highest income levels.
-However, one of our lending partners will look at combined incomes if you are married.
+However, two of our lending partners will look at combined incomes if you are married.
 Thus, making it easier for you to qualify for the refinance.

 Here is an article that goes into more detail about adding a co-signer on a student loan refinance.

 This is important for debt-to-income ratios.
 Some student loan refinance companies do not look at housing expense.
 Others will ask you how much your rent is but won’t verify it.

 If you own a house, you don’t have to worry about that debt with the lenders that do not look at this expense.
 However, others are going to factor it into their debt-to-income calculations.
 If you are trying to buy a house but are having a hard time qualify because of your student loans, then check out this article on how to lower your DTI ratio to qualify for a home loan.